gwankho/Loxone-hue-bridge/README.md

 <img width="2126" height="946" alt="CleanShot 2025-10-15 at 16 50 46@2x" src="https://github.com/user-attachments/assets/46187259-3398-4913-958f-1be7594db6ed" />

-Name it any usefull name
+Name it any useful name

 Select your bridge